jimkenith2/jimkenith2.github.io/keyboard_ideas/webpage.md

 The arrow key cluster in the bottom right corner of laptop keyboards is ubiquitous.
 Although it is comforting to have a dedicated arrow key cluster, its prevents the keyboard from having a right Control key, crucial for Windows users (Mac users do not have this problem as Command and Option are both activated by the thumbs).
 Is there a way to have an arrow key cluster without sacrificing the right Control key?

-One possibility is to have a completely separate navigation cluster like so:
+One possibility is to have a completely separate navigation cluster:

 <img src="surface_pro_5_keyboard_nav_cluster.png" title="Surface Pro 5 Keyboard with separate navigation cluster" width="800">